 White rice also has a low fiber content of about 0.6 grams per half cup.
 Whereas, a half-cup serving of unprocessed, whole grain brown rice does have the benefit of around 1.8 grams of dietary fiber.

-However, even though brown rice may be healthier in terms of the nutritional value, for people with type 2 diabetes and prediabetes, there is still one major disadvantage of all types of rice – the high carbs!
+However, even though brown rice may be slightly healthier in terms of the nutritional value, for people with type 2 diabetes and prediabetes, there is still one major disadvantage of all types of rice – the high carbs!

 If you check out the nutrition facts above, you’ll notice that a half cup serving of brown rice will yield 22.4 grams of carbs.
 By subtracting the fiber, this still equates to a pretty hefty net carb intake of 21 grams per half cup, which is not a very big serving – people often consume way more at one sitting!

-The nutrient that has the greatest impact on blood sugar and A1c is carbohydrates.
+The nutrient that has the greatest impact on blood sugar and A1c is CARBOHYDRATES.

 The flours made from white and brown rice are carb heavy too, so make sure to skip over these options while baking and go for a low carb alternative like almond flour or flax seed meal.